SCNPS Upstate

 Bloom time: June to August

 This wildflower is an odd member of the carrot family.
-In 2026, the Flora of the Southeastern U.S. says that it is a variable plant that may be composed of multiple species.
-This is a 2025 collection by the UNN that has long strap-like basal leaves with no teeth or spines.
+In 2026, the Flora of the Southeastern U.S. says that it is a variable plant that may turn out to be multiple species.
+This is a new collection by the UNN from Greenville County that has long strap-like basal leaves with no teeth or spines.
 In summer, it produces a tall, leafy, densely-branched flower spike.
 Small blue flowers are produced in many spherical heads.
 This plant could make a dramatic accent in a moist site in a garden or near a waterway in a natural area.
 Also, it makes a striking specimen in a large container.
 The flowers attract a large assortment of pollinating insects.
-Deer leave these plants alone.
+It may be browsed by deer.